KittyMac/flynn/docs/SWIFTCONCURRENCY.md

 ## Using async/await in Flynn actors

-Flynn provides and actor/model functionality from both synchronous and asynchrous contexts in Swift, as all of Flynn's calling mechanisms are implemented using regular synchronous methods using callbacks.
+Flynn provides actor/model functionality from both synchronous and asynchrous Swift contexts as all of Flynn's calling mechanisms are implemented using regular synchronous methods and callbacks.

-You may, however, want to be able to call existing async methods from inside of a Flynn actor, while still preserving in the thread safety of the Flynn actor.
+You may, however, want to be able to call async methods from inside of a Flynn actor, while still preserving in the thread safety of the Flynn actor.
 To do this, we have a mechanism very similar in behaviour to withCheckedContinuation, called **safeTask**.

 ```swift
 class SwiftConcurrencyTestActor: Actor {